Never say telework. Karate Work. Coworking sushi. Do you have any other clichés to lend to name this Japanese boom in tiny workspaces?

 Companies are confident that the demand for these cubicles will be wide and constant: after all, in Japan every café is chock full of flexible workers.
 WeWork Cos., Which has opened its first mini offices, is also contributing to the spread of more and more working spaces to be used only when required.

-"If you are on the way to a presentation to a client and you have 15 minutes of time at the station, perhaps you need to find a quiet place to file the final details," says the head of Telecube, Hiroyuki Mashita.
+“If you're on your way to make a presentation to a client and have 15 minutes at the station, maybe you need to find a quiet place to finalize the final details,” says the head of Telecube, Hiroyuki Mashita.

 How it works